- 1 When and in what order did the pricing games debut?

 Why did Bob sometimes enter the studio through the audience instead of the Big Doors?

-Generally for one of two reasons -– either the day’s first game is Golden Road, which takes up the entire stage and would be seen way too early with a Door #2 entrance, or the first game is something that blocks Door #2 and that couldn’t be completely set up during the first One-Bid.
-The second reason is most associated with Plinko and 3 Strikes, but it also applies to other games, such as Bonkers, One Away, and Pocket ¢hange.
+Generally for one of two reasons -– either the day’s first game was Golden Road, which takes up the entire stage and would have been seen way too early with a Door #2 entrance (and usually was before audience entrances became a thing), or the first game was something that blocked Door #2 and was annoying to set up during the first One-Bid.
+The second reason was most associated with Plinko and 3 Strikes, but it also applied to other games, such as Bonkers, One Away, and Pocket ¢hange.

-Contrary to somewhat popular belief, Triple Play does not require an audience entrance, nor has it ever used one on a daytime show.
-The game’s set is contained entirely behind the Big Doors; as such, the host is able to use his normal Door #2 entrance when it is played with no trouble whatsoever.
+Contrary to somewhat popular belief, Triple Play didn't require an audience entrance, nor did it ever use one on the daytime show.
+The game’s set is contained entirely behind the Big Doors; as such, Bob was able to use his normal Door #2 entrance when it was played with no trouble whatsoever.

 When did Bob's hair turn gray?

 Thursday, October 15, 1987 (which was really the October 22 show -- several full weeks of episodes were aired out of order around that time).
 Coincidentally, the TPIR sign behind the left side of the audience made its first appearance the same day, as did the third design for the front of the Clam.